 Historical Guilt - Conquest

 First, are we responsible for the actions of our ancestors or predecessors in our culture, tribe, or nation?
-Many existing and past cultures hold the belief that crimes or affronts committed by a member of a family, tribe, or nation either in the present or the past are the responsibility of all living members of that group.
-This has led to wars and slaughter as acts of retributive justice.
+Most existing and past cultures believe that crimes or affronts committed by a member of a family, tribe, or nation either in the present or the past are the responsibility of all living members of that group.
+This has led to wars and slaughter as acts of retribution.
 Modern societies, mostly Western, have abandoned this notion, although some individuals and sub-groups still insist on vengeance.
 So this first question depends on the cultural values of the group making the judgment, there is no world-wide agreement.

 Second, in Western cultures, responsibility for an action is generally assumed to depend on whether the accused had a realistic choice or the ability to intervene.
 Clearly for events in the past we the living have had no choice or ability to intervene.
 And even in the past, most had neither a realistic choice nor the ability to intervene.
 However some actively chose or could have intervened in the guilty actions.